lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 * **Reward-Based** - If you do things that the staff approves of, you will advance faster.
 * **Realistic** - Learning takes time.
 Lots of time.
 You may pick up a new hobby here or there, but in the IC timespan covered by a typical MUSH at a 1:1 time ratio, character skills aren't going to meaningfully change.

+The default config in FS3 Core is geared toward a Realistic advancement.
+You get lots of points in chargen to start off cool if you want to be an expert, but don't expect dramatic changes during the game.

 There is no right or wrong here; it is a question of style and preference.
-But there are a few caveats:
+But there are a few caveats if you're going to change the system:

 * Characters who start out as newbie/apprentice type characters are going to be very frustrated if they're expecting the Hero's Journey and you're enforcing a more realistic rate of advancement.
 Talk to these players ahead of time to set appropriate expectations.
 * If you limit chargen points too much *and* enforce a slow progression model, you're basically begging people to min/max their skills in chargen.